crr0tz-4-d1nn3r/CTFs/MetasploitCTF_2020/8_of_Hearts/README.md

 ![main_function.png](main_function.png)

 Also, looks like the only encryption is a XOR with 0x41.
-The qwuestion is use a debugger to pass the jump of just write some python?
+The question is use a debugger to pass the jump of just write some python?

 Tried the debugger route:
 * gdb (with pwngdb extention)